 12:25 p.m. - IN FORMATION at Dining Hall (ALL CITIZENS AND STAFF IN OFFICIAL UNIFORM)

-12:30 p.m. - LUNCH
+12:30 p.m. - LUNCH - Headquarters Staff Meeting

-Dismissal to home county photographs as announced; proceed to afternoon activities.
+Dismissal to home county photographs as announced; then proceed to College and Career Fair at Main Pavilion.